 h.
-Retirement, Repowering and Continuation of Surplus Interconnection Service after the Original Interconnection Customer's Generating Facility Retires interconnection customer or its affiliates may be helpful at the current time when many utilities are going through retirement and replacement or repowering.
-Xcel argues that using this approach for repowering leads to efficiency because re-using brownfield sites is the most cost-effective approach to repowering, and suggests that the Commission should encourage this practice.
-CAISO states that it allows repowering, and notes that, in some cases, this process has led to the replacement of conventional generation by electric storage.
-PG&E supports the CAISO repowering process for allowing new generation on the grid while potentially minimizing interconnection and network upgrade costs.
-ISO-NE states that its forward capacity market can accommodate repowering by maintaining the interconnection service while the interconnection customer builds a new generating facility that can take the place of a retiring unit.
+Retirement, Repowering and Continuation of Surplus Interconnection Service after the Original Interconnection Customer's Generating Facility Retires

+501. Some commenters discuss the NOPR as it might relate to retirement of generators and replacement or repowering.869 Xcel argues that the retention of rights by the interconnection customer or its affiliates may be helpful at the current time when many utilities are going through retirement and replacement or repowering.870 Xcel argues that using this approach for repowering leads to efficiency because re-using brownfield sites is the most cost-effective approach to repowering, and suggests that the Commission should encourage this practice.871 CAISO states that it allows repowering, and notes that, in some cases, this process has led to the replacement of conventional generation by electric storage.872 PG&E supports the CAISO repowering process for allowing new generation on the grid while potentially minimizing interconnection and network upgrade

-501. Some commenters discuss the NOPR as it might relate to retirement of generators and replacement or repowering.
-Xcel argues that the retention of rights by the of the CAISO tariff; Section 12 of the business practice manuals for Generator Management, https://bpmcm.caiso.com/Pages/BPMDetails.aspx?BPM=Generator%20Management.
+869 For purposes of this Final Rule, we adopt CAISO's definition of "repowering," which defines repowering as a modification of existing generating units that does not: (i) increase the total capability of the plant; or (ii) substantially change its electrical characteristics such that original reliability studies would be affected.
+See Section 25.1.2 of the CAISO tariff; Section 12 of the business practice manuals for Generator Management, https://bpmcm.caiso.com/Pages/BPMDetails.aspx?BPM=Generator%20Management.